rabbitmq/rabbitmq-website/site/oauth2-examples.md

 asymmetrical signing keys.
 The Authorization server is who digitally signs the Access tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

-Given that asymmetrical keys is the most widely used option, we are going to focus on how to configure RabbitMQ with them.
+Given that asymmetrical keys is the most widely used option, you are going to focus on how to configure RabbitMQ with them.

 Run the following 3 commands to get the environment ready to see Oauth 2.0 plugin in action: